Safeguarding

 Safeguarding and child protection

-As someone who is fully committed to safeguarding and child protection, I complete regular training in these areas and update my qualifications every year.
-I have held an enhanced DBS disclosure since I began teacher-training in 1999 and have signed up to the government's update service, meaning that this is automatically reviewed every year.
 I follow the guidelines published by the NSPCC on safeguarding advice for tutors and access high-quality resources through a training package called EduCare, which is used in most state schools.
-I have recently undertaken further training with Qualified Tutor Ltd, have been certified by them as a tutor operating at Mastery level and am on their directory of tutors, evidenced here.
-I am a member of The Tutors Association and signed up to their Code of Practice; I was also one of the members involved with designing and building their CPD platform.
-All of this ongoing training and practice ensures that I stay alert to and aware of the latest information regarding young people's safety, including online.
+I have undertaken further training with Qualified Tutor Ltd, have been certified by them as a tutor operating at Mastery level and am on their directory of tutors, evidenced here.
+I am a member of The Tutors Association and signed up to their Code of Practice, which you can check on their website here; I was also one of the members involved with designing and building their CPD platform.
+All of this ongoing work and involvement with organisations ensures that I stay alert to and aware of the latest information regarding young people's safety, including online.